Oneflow-Inc/oneflow/docs/source/optim.rst

             optimizer.step()
         scheduler.step()

-Most learning rate schedulers can be called back-to-back (also referred to as chaining schedulers).
-The result is that each scheduler is applied one after the other on the learning rate obtained by the one preceding it.
+Most learning rate schedulers can be chained (also referred to as chaining schedulers).

 Example::